Details on funding for programmes run with the space sector, academic, education and community partners.

 National Space Technology Programme (NSTP)

 The National Space Technology Programme encourages the development of space technology in the UK space sector.
 The programme offers support by funding industry, academia and other (not for profit) government institutions, who are looking to develop technology and build new capabilities for the UK Space sector.

-Space Exploration - Aurora and CREST funding
+Space Exploration - Aurora

 The UK Space Agency is responsible for the national Aurora programme, previously funded by the Science and Technology Facilities Council.
 The programme funds both industry and academia in the fields of planetary science, astrobiology, space instrumentation and the development of new technologies to exploit the opportunities of space missions.

 Aurora science - national funding is available for science related to the Aurora space exploration programme.

 Aurora outreach - national funding for outreach opportunities related to the Aurora space exploration programme.

 Announcement of Opportunities